WolfPup1232/pawbs-engine/README.md

 npm run tauri dev
 ```

+Alternatively, open the `/src/index.html` folder in your web browser with Cross-Origin Request blocking disabled.

 ## (Optional) Run In Firefox

+Running the game engine in Firefox is really only helpful for rapid testing in a familliar environment.

 Tauri automatically rebuilds the application each time a modification to a source file is saved, and the changes are quickly reflected in the Tauri application window when running it with the command above.